 The Burrow Gang was a group nationally known train robbers and outlaws in southern and southwestern United States in the 1880s

-Reuben “Rube” Burrow, along with his brother Jim, robbed their first train on December 1, 1886, in Bellevue, Texas after Rube’s crops had failed in Texas.
-Though they netted only a few hundred dollars, they soon formed a gang, which included hard cases W. L. and Leonard Brock, Henderson Brumley, and Nep Thornton.
+Reuben “Rube” Burrow, along with his brother Jim, robbed their first train on December 1, 1886, in Bellevue, Texas after Rube’s crops had failed.
+Though they netted only a few hundred dollars, they soon formed a gang, which included hard case brothers William L. Brock and Leonard Brock, Henderson Brumley, and Nep Thornton.

 The arrest of Jim; however, didn’t deter the rest of the gang as they continued their outlaw activities.
-Leonard Brock was arrested on September 26, 1889, and after he was convicted sentenced to a long prison term.
+Leonard Brock was arrested on September 26, 1889, and after he was convicted, he was sentenced to a long prison term.
 However, he committed suicide on November 10, 1890, by jumping from the fourth tier of the cellblock.
 In the meantime, Rube was killed in a gunfight with Dixie Carter in Linden, Alabama on October 7, 1890.
-Of the other gang members, the fate is unknown.
+Of the other gang members, their fate is unknown.